How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 The United States has a complex government system.
 One important tenet of this system is democracy, in which the ultimate power rests with the people.
 In the case of the United States, that power is exercised indirectly, through elected representatives.
 Although the U.S. has been a strong proponent of democracy, it did not invent democracy.

-Yes, this is called a republic.
 To co-opt the term democracy, the elites needed to change the definition of Greek democracy roughly 2500 years after the term had been agreed to.
 Greek democracy was no longer democracy but was “direct democracy.”
 Another trick has been to call republics “representative democracies.”
 That is a democracy, where votes are cast for representatives and not the actual issue, a republic.

-The last part of the paragraph proposes the US has been a strong proponent of something it never has and then states that it seeks to educate the reader by stating something the US is not is something it strongly proposes.
+The last part of the paragraph proposes that the US has been a strong proponent of something it never has and then states that it seeks to educate the reader by stating that something the US is not is something it strongly proposes.

 This was a momentous task, and for guidance they looked to what they deemed the best philosophies and examples of government throughout world history.
 Along with the Roman model, the democratic model of ancient Greece’s system of self-government greatly influenced how the founding fathers set out to construct the new United States government.